Owed Money from a Dead Person? File a Claim Against the Estate

 Article 18 of the New York Surrogate’s Court Procedures Act allows for a creditor to be reimbursed for debts and funeral expenses.

 The claim should be in writing, contain a statement of the amount of money due and contain a statement of what the money was used for.
 The creditor should also include a sentence indicating that they have not been paid for any portion of the claim that they are presenting.

 The claim should be presented to the fiduciary of the estate within seven months after the appointment of a fiduciary (executor, administrator, temporary administration, or preliminary executor).
 The statute requires that the claim be presented either personally (hand delivered) or sent by certified mail, return receipt requested to the address that the fiduciary provided to the court when he applied to become a fiduciary.

 Once the claim has been properly presented, the fiduciary has 90 days to accept or reject the claim.
 If the fiduciary accepts the claim, then the fiduciary will pay the creditor, usually at the time of settlement of the estate.
 If you don’t hear from the fiduciary within 90 days, then you can assume that the claim has been rejected.

 If the fiduciary rejects your claim, you can ask the Court to determine the validity of your claim.
+This is done by a Petition to Determine the Validity of the Claim.
 You would file an Order to Show Cause and a Petition and ask the Court to order the fiduciary to pay the claim.
-The Court would decide the claim as part of the accounting proceeding.
+The Court could decide the claim as part of this petition or defer the claim to the accounting proceeding.

 Summarily, Harry can seek reimbursement for his expenses and should follow the procedures outlined in Article 18.